Chips to follow the parmesan

 p-Chips can withstand extreme heat or cold, and can withstand years of storage in liquid nitrogen.
 Parmigiano producers also use QR codes, but the codes are easily copied and damaged during the aging process of the cheese.

-In lab tests, the chips stayed for three weeks in a stomach acid environment without leaking any hazardous material.
-Eibon (Bill Eibon, Chief Technology Officer of p-Chip) took it a step further by eating one with no side effects.
-He even mentions that the p-Chip does not track people, which is not possible because the chips cannot be read from a distance and read once swallowed.
+In lab tests, the chips stayed for three weeks in a stomach acid environment without leaking any dangerous . Ο Eibon ( Eibon, Chief Technology Officer of p-Chip) went one step further, eating one with no side effects.
+It even mentions that the p-Chip does not track people, which is not possible because the chips cannot be read from a distance and read once swallowed.

 "We don't want to be known as the company accused of tracking people," Eibon said.
-"I ate one of the chips and no one is watching me except my wife, who uses a different method."
+“I ate one of the chips and no one is watching me, except my wife, who different method".

 Written by giorgos